Pulse Oximetry - Airssential Health Care

 Filter

-A pulse oximeter is a small device that is placed on a fingertip.
-It uses infrared light to determine your heart rate and the oxygen content in your blood, without the need of drawing a blood sample.
+A pulse oximeter is a small device placed on the fingertip.
+It uses infrared light to determine your heart rate and the oxygen content in your blood without drawing a blood sample.

-Pulse oximeters display their results on screen as numbers.
-Oxygen saturation level, is usually abbreviated as SpO2, and is presented as a percentage.
+Pulse oximeters display their results on the screen as numbers.
+The oxygen saturation level is usually abbreviated as SpO2 and is presented as a percentage.
 Pulse or heart rate is abbreviated as PR.
-For healthy individuals, oxygen saturation values are between 95% and 100%.
+Oxygen saturation values are between 95% and 100% for healthy individuals.

-Individuals who are most at risk for oxygen issues include those with pre-existing lung disease, heart disease and obesity, especially those that are active smokers.
+Daily, individuals who are most at risk for low oxygen perfusion include those with pre-existing lung disease, heart disease or obesity, especially if they are active smokers.

-Medical uses of oximetry include monitoring of oxygen levels in the performance assessment of new lung medication for patients, anemia, in various respiratory infections and conditions including Sleep Apnea, COPD, lung cancer, asthma, home oxygen therapy management, etc.
+Medical uses of oximetry include monitoring oxygen levels in the performance assessment of new lung medication for patients, anemia in various respiratory infections and conditions, including Sleep Apnea, COPD, lung cancer, asthma, and home oxygen therapy management.

-In an emergency situation, oximetry is used to identify those individuals who require respiratory support.
+In an emergency, oximetry is used to identify individuals requiring respiratory support.